uccser/cs-field-guide/csfieldguide/static/interactives/cfg-equation-builder/README.md

   ;
 ```

-When used as a URL parameter, including the shorthand for integers:
+When used as a URL parameter, including the shorthand for lone integers:

 `url?productions=E : N | E '+' E | E '*' E | '-' E | '(' E ')' ; N : 0|1|2|3|4|5|6|7|8|9;`